KarlCrof/FiniteStateMachine/README.md

     else{medianState=0;}
   }
 ```
 * Draw the player's car.
-The top left corner for the car bit map will be the (car centre - width/2, fixed y position - height/2).
+The top left corner for the car bit map will be the (x,y) point: (car centre - car width/2, fixed y position - car height/2).
 ```javascript
   drawCar(posValue);
 ```
-* launch car
+* Set the 'launch car' flag (and update the variable tracking this time) if the period between oncoming cars has passed.
 ```javascript
   //launch a car depending if carLaunchDelay_ms threshold reached
   //when carLaunchDelay_ms < 'time to move across screen' -> immediately launches once the previous car is 'done'